madpiano/2019-432/slides/class24/README.md

 # 432 Spring 2019 Class 24: 2019-04-25

+- After some initial announcements, Guest Speaker Nik Krieger will discuss his work, and his takeaways from the course for a while.
-- We'll finish up the slides originally provided in [the Class 23 README](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class23/432_2019_slides23.pdf), today.
+- After that, we'll finish up [the slides originally planned for Class 23](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class24/432_2019_slides23.pdf), and we'll actually start with Slide 23.
 - Each 432 class is audio-recorded, and we post the recordings as `.mp3` files after class, above.

 ## Upcoming Deliverables